Una (Sava): Lower course

 The lower section of the river spans from the town of Novi Grad to the river mouth.

 After exiting the town of Novi Grad, the river flows in a general northeast direction until its confluence with the Sava river near Jasenovac.
 Major towns and villages on the river in this section are Novi Grad, Kostajnica and Kozarska Dubica on the right bank in Bosnia and Dvor na Uni, Hrvatska Kostajnica and Hrvatska Dubica on the left bank in Croatia.
 The waterfalls, rapids and tufa rock that were common in previous sections are almost completely nonexistent in the lower section as the Una takes up the characteristics of a mature river, meandering through alluvial plains and having a low gradient.
 Near its confluence with the Sava exist a couple of oxbow lakes colloquially called Stara Una (lit.
 "Old Una").
-After a total length of about 212 km, the Una flows into the Sava river near the Croatian town of Jasenovac.
+After a total length of about 212 km, the Una flows into the Sava river near the Croatian village of Jasenovac.
 The total length of the river between Novi Grad and Jasenovac is around 72 km, with a gradient of 0.041% and drop of 29.6 m.